 Building Your Malta Itinerary

 On the map above, Marsaskala is located in the inlet just above St. Thomas Bay—it’s a quiet seaside village.
-Marsaskala is the ideal pitstop for anyone looking for something a bit more remote with good hiking and walking opportunities.
-We stayed in this Airbnb apartment, use this coupon to get up to 66 USD or 30% off of your stay.
+We stayed in a lovely apartment in Marsaskala.
+Also, the seaside village is the ideal pitstop for anyone looking for something a bit more remote with good hiking and walking opportunities.

 One day, we took the bus to Senglea and spent the day touring Senglea, Cospicua, and Birgu.
 Senglea and Cospicua are known as two of the ‘three cities’ with the grand harbor.

-We stayed three nights in this Airbnb apartment in Msida, use this coupon to get up to 66 USD or 30% off of your stay—located just outside the main city of Valletta.
+We stayed three nights in an apartment in Msida, located just outside the main capital city of Valletta.
 It was much cheaper to stay in Msida as opposed to Valletta, and we could afford the time to walk (or take the bus) back and forth.

 We couldn’t believe how much louder this area of Malta was, especially when coming from Marsaskala.
 During our time here we toured the cities of Sliema and Valletta.
 Also, we took the Three Harbor Cruise as it departs from Sliema.